tarikgad/TG-FEND-05-Capstone/README.md

   - Node.js from project `3`
   - All other stuff from project `4`

+- I used these extras
+  - Add end date and display length of trip.
+	- Integrate the REST Countries API to pull in data for the country being visited.

 ## Final
 - Use `npm install` to install all ***node_modules***